 The Altima Hybrid sedan is covered separately in the Cars.com Research section.

 New for 2011 There are no significant changes for 2011, as the Altima was refreshed for 2010.

 Exterior Compared to the sedan, the Altima coupe is shorter in both length and height, and it also has a unique grille, headlights and taillights.
 The coupe's main competitor — the Accord coupe — is larger overall.
 The sedan and coupe get some new color shades for 2011.
 Exterior features include:

 Interior Both the coupe and sedan can seat five people.
 The rear seatback is split in both the sedan and coupe and can be folded down when long items need to be carried inside the car.

-For 2010, Nissan's new, hard-drive-based navigation system is available, and it has a larger touch-screen display.
-Also for 2010, there is a new, upgraded Bose stereo option.
+Interior options include Nissan's hard-drive-based navigation system and an upgraded Bose stereo option.
 That stereo also features a 4.3-inch color display, USB port with iPod connectivity and a backup camera.
+Interior features include:

 Cloth or leather upholstery